doltonsedward/Dewe_Tour/README.md

 - Detail tour
 - Graph in dashboard
 - Payment
+- Chat, in user and admin

 ## Bug fixed
 - Delay when fetching data profile, need watched (fixed)
+- Chat input cannot be fixed in Chat Box